Skip to main content

 Dr Simon Ravenscroft

-Dr Simon Ravenscroft is an Official Fellow, Director of Studies and College Lecturer in Theology, Religion, and Philosophy of Religion, as well as an undergraduate Tutor and Admissions Tutor at Magdalene, and a Research Associate in theology and philosophy at the Von Hügel Institute.
+Dr Simon Ravenscroft is a Fellow and Director of Studies in Theology, Religion, and Philosophy of Religion, as well as an undergraduate Tutor and Admissions Tutor at Magdalene.

 Research Interests